 Marsha Cristales-Fontaine, LPC, LMHC

-I am a cis-gendered female, daughter of immigrant Salvadoreño parents, currently able-bodied, a lifelong learner, and a dedicated psychotherapist who draws inspiration from the rebellious motivating force of activism in music, and recognize its power to challenge the status quo and promote change.
+I‘m a cis-gendered female, mixed race, daughter of immigrant Salvadoreño parents, currently able-bodied, a lifelong learner, and a dedicated psychotherapist.
+I draw inspiration from the rebellious motivating force of the arts, and recognize its power to challenge the status quo and promote change.
+With that rebellion, comes intentionality in having an anti-racist and decolonized psychotherapy practice.

 It is my conviction that your Spirit heals you.
-Meaning, I acknowledge the spirit given to us by the Creator to move us toward self-defined healing.
-This is a part of each of us regardless of the trauma/distressing life experiences that moved us toward the need to control our bodies to prove that we are worthy.
-No matter what you’ve lived through or how broken you may believe or have been told you are, your Spirit was never harmed and is ready to have a relationship with all of you.
+Meaning, I acknowledge the spirit given to us by the Creator to move us toward self-defined healing and authenticity.
+No matter what you’ve lived through or how broken you may believe or have been told you are, your Spirit was never harmed.

 Outside of my professional work, I usually spend time with my family and friends resisting racism and xenophobia by camping and taking nature walks with the affirmation that “I deserve to be in nature.”
 I thank organizations such as PDX People of Color Outdoors and Latino Outdoors for helping us venture back into nature with some safety.
 I absolutely enjoy creating through arts and crafts, visiting art or science museums, galleries, and the many awesome events in the Portland area.
 I enjoy listening to all types of music but feel the most empowered when listening to Punk music that is rooted in social justice, which I hope to share with you all at some point.